videoDAC/livepeer-broadcaster/README.md

 `simple-streaming-server` is a simple server-based platform for streaming content.

-It uses Livepeer's open-source software, and does not require any cryptocurrency.
+It uses Livepeer's open-source software, and does not require any knowledge or awareness of cryptocurrency or blockchain.

 ## What does it do?